stracquadaniolab/mooda/README.md

 MOODA is a multi-objective optimisation algorithm for DNA sequence design and assembly.

-It takes in input an annotated sequence in GenBank format, and optimize it with respect to user-specified objectives.
+It takes in input an annotated sequence in GenBank format, and optimize it with respect to user-defined objectives.

-Currently, some of the most common common operations in synthetic biology are implemented:
+Currently, some of the most common common operations in synthetic biology are built-in, including:

-- The `GC content operator` reduces the difference between the GC content of a sequence and the GC content set as the target.
-It introduces silent mutation inside CDSs, to increase or decrease the GC content.

-- The `Codon usage` operator allows the recoding of CDSs according to the specified codon distribution.
-At each iteration, a specified number of codons is replaced by synonymous
+- The `GCOptimizationOperator` introduces silent mutation in coding regions to obtain DNA constructs with a user-defined GC content.

+- The `CodonUsageOperator` probabilistically recodes coding regions by probabilistically selecting the most frequent codon for an aminoacid in a host organism.

-- The `BlockJoin` and `BlockSplit` operators allow the division of the sequence into blocks, given a minimum and maximum size.
-After the optimisation, each block is then adapted to the selected assembly method.
-  Currently, only Gibson assembly is supported.
+- The `BlockJoin` and `BlockSplit` operators allow the division of a sequence into fragments (or blocks).
+After the optimisation, each block is then adapted to the assembly method selected by the user.
+Currently, only the Gibson assembly is supported.

 New operators, objective functions or assembly method can be added by extending the `Operator`, `ObjectiveFunction` and `Assembly` classes.